Md-Neamul-Hoqe/Portfolio-Ibn-Aroub/README.md

 # [Ibn Aroub Portfolio](http://ibn-aroub-portfolio.surge.sh/)

-This project is a personal portfolio website for Ibn Aroub built using Vite.
+This project is a personal portfolio website for Ibn Aroub (me) built using Vite.
 It showcases Ibn Aroub's skills, projects, and other relevant information.
+There is no database being used in version 0.0.0.
+For data fetching, we utilize JSON-formatted data in the public folder.

 ## Project Structure

 - `src/`: Contains the source code for the project.
-- `public/`: Contains static assets and HTML entry file.
+- `public/`: Contains JSON formatted data.

 ## Installation